 4. What is the legal basis for processing your personal data?

-• Explicit consent of the data subject so that we can keep you informed about news, events, activities and services and process your gift aid donations and keep you informed about diocesan events.
+• Legitimate interest of the data subject so that we can keep you informed about news, events, activities and services and process your gift aid donations and keep you informed about diocesan events.

 • Processing is necessary for carrying out obligations under employment, social security or social protection law, or a collective agreement;